 It is really important to mention that the risks divers encounter in the Great Blue Hole of Belize are almost the same as the ones they encounter in other diving spots.
 Those risks are all related to the mindset of the diver: it is about making bad decisions such as going too deep, not checking equipment beforehand, panicking.
 Those are mistakes you avoid making thanks to the experience.

 So, yes, you need to get experience at one point or another, but this blue hole is not the one you should dive for your first time.
 You should also always dive with experienced divers and make sure to follow all the security guidelines.
+This is what the following video is about.
+It really gets into the details of security when diving into a blue hole.
+And you should definitely watch it if you plan to dive soon.

 How in the world is crystal-clear water an issue?
 Well, this is exactly what we are going to discuss now.
 If you watched the full 40-minutes documentary I just put over this section, you may have heard that the presenter mentions how water clarity is an issue.